 - any actions taken

-Your trading standards service may request cooperation in relation to any action undertaken.
+Your local trading standards service may request cooperation in relation to any action undertaken.

 You must ensure that whilst a toy is under your responsibility the conditions under which it is stored or transported will not jeopardise the toy's safety.